marcmesafervfx/MMF_Hou_VEXSnippetLoader/README.md

 - **STMap:** The STMap code isn't capturing the title name correctly.
 - **Refresh:** When refreshing, the snippet type and list reset, which causes the expected effect but creates the inconvenience of having to reselect the desired code.
+- **Append:** When appending, the code is added to the wrangler jumping to the next line.
+This is the expected behavior, but when there isn't text, it jumps to the next line anyway.

 ---